moodlehq/moodle-php-apache/README.md

 * Serves wwroot configured at /var/www/html/
 * Verified by [automated tests](https://travis-ci.org/danpoltawski/moodle-php-apache)

+# Directories

+To faciliate testing and easy setup the following directories are created and owned by www-data by default:
+* `/var/www/moodledata`
+* `/var/www/phpunitdata`
+* `/var/www/behatdata`
+* `/var/www/behatfaildumps`

 # See also
 This container is part of a set of containers for Moodle development, see also: